 Automated Trading - Automated trading means completely automating the order generation, submission, and the order execution process.

-HFT (High-Frequency) Trading – Trading strategies can be categorized as low-frequency, medium-frequency and high-frequency strategies as per the holding time of the trades.
-High-frequency strategies are algorithmic strategies which get executed in an automated way in quick time, usually on a sub-second time scale.
+High-Frequency Trading (HFT) -High-frequency trading strategies are algorithmic strategies which get executed in an automated way in quick time, usually on a sub-second time scale.
 Such strategies hold their trade positions for a very short time and try to make wafer-thin profits per trade, executing millions of trades every day.

 Steps To Becoming An Algo Trading Professional